Is It Safe For Kids to Use Tor Browser?

 - Direct Questioning: As a parent, there will be cases where you need to monitor and question your kid on internet usage anytime you notice a trail of negative behavior.
 You can opt to question them on the websites visited and through which means.
 This means you must create a good relationship with your kid so they can free to open up to you.

-- FamiSafe: The FamiSafe is a parental control app that allows you to remotely monitor the activities your kid or teenager does on their phone no matter the distance.
+- FamiSafe: FamiSafe is a parental control app that allows you to remotely monitor the activities your kids or teenagers do on their phones or computers remotely.
 In the case of keeping track of the Tor browser and the dark web, FamiSafe may not be able to detect messages and normal history on the app.
-However, with FamiSafe, you can prevent your kids from downloading them in the first place since the Tor browser can only be installed on Android, Mac, Linux, and windows.
-The only version of FamiSafe to use here is the Android version.
-FamiSafe helps you know when kids are using or plan to use the Tor browser through the following features.
+However, with FamiSafe, you can prevent your kids from downloading them in the first place by tracking the activity report of the target devices.
+FamiSafe also provides other features to help parents to monitor and manage the usage of the kids' devices.

 While staying anonymous using the tor browser isn’t a bad idea.
 Its use or access by kids may be a different case.
+There is no exact answer to is Tor browser safe for kid's use.
 Although you can use it to keep your kids' privacy when using the internet, you do need to monitor the rate your kid uses the browser or ban it due to the risks involved.
 With the information provided about the Tor browser and steps to be taken to prevent obsessive usage by kids, you can make surfing the internet safer for your kids.